metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_http_route_v1_manifest.md

 Optional:

 - `hostname` (String) Hostname is the hostname to be used in the value of the 'Location'header in the response.When empty, the hostname in the 'Host' header of the request is used.Support: Core
 - `path` (Attributes) Path defines parameters used to modify the path of the incoming request.The modified path is then used to construct the 'Location' header.
-Whenempty, the request path is used as-is.Support: Extended (see [below for nested schema](#nestedatt--spec--rules--filters--url_rewrite--path))
+Whenempty, the request path is used as-is.Support: Extended (see [below for nested schema](#nestedatt--spec--rules--filters--request_redirect--path))
 - `port` (Number) Port is the port to be used in the value of the 'Location'header in the response.If no port is specified, the redirect port MUST be derived using thefollowing rules:* If redirect scheme is not-empty, the redirect port MUST be the well-known  port associated with the redirect scheme.
 Specifically 'http' to port 80  and 'https' to port 443.
 If the redirect scheme does not have a  well-known port, the listener port of the Gateway SHOULD be used.* If redirect scheme is empty, the redirect port MUST be the Gateway  Listener port.Implementations SHOULD NOT add the port number in the 'Location'header in the following cases:* A Location header that will use HTTP (whether that is determined via  the Listener protocol or the Scheme field) _and_ use port 80.* A Location header that will use HTTPS (whether that is determined via  the Listener protocol or the Scheme field) _and_ use port 443.Support: Extended
 - `scheme` (String) Scheme is the scheme to be used in the value of the 'Location' header inthe response.
 When empty, the scheme of the request is used.Scheme redirects can affect the port of the redirect, for more information,refer to the documentation for the port field of this filter.Note that values may be added to this enum, implementationsmust ensure that unknown values will not cause a crash.Unknown values here must result in the implementation setting theAccepted Condition for the Route to 'status: False', with aReason of 'UnsupportedValue'.Support: Extended
 - `status_code` (Number) StatusCode is the HTTP status code to be used in response.Note that values may be added to this enum, implementationsmust ensure that unknown values will not cause a crash.Unknown values here must result in the implementation setting theAccepted Condition for the Route to 'status: False', with aReason of 'UnsupportedValue'.Support: Core

-<a id="nestedatt--spec--rules--filters--url_rewrite--path"></a>
+<a id="nestedatt--spec--rules--filters--request_redirect--path"></a>
-### Nested Schema for `spec.rules.filters.url_rewrite.path`
+### Nested Schema for `spec.rules.filters.request_redirect.path`

 Required: